ppy/osu-wiki/news/2023/2023-03-05-skin-of-the-year-2022-results.md

 date: 2023-03-05 10:00:00 +0000
 ---

-The first ever "skin of the year" contest has concluded in a spectacular down-to-the-wire fashion!
+The first-ever Skin of the Year poll has concluded in a spectacular down-to-the-wire fashion!
 Tune in to see the results!

 ![](/wiki/shared/news/2023-03-05-skin-of-the-year-2022-results/banner.jpg)

-After a gruelling 2 week-long battle that had the top 2 skins being neck in neck for 1st place until the very end, the dust has settled, the votes were locked in, and a winner was chosen.
+After a gruelling 2 week-long battle that had the top 2 skins being neck in neck for 1st place until the very end, the dust has settled, the votes are locked in, and a winner has finally been chosen.
 After all... there can be only one!

 ---